Permissions directly on process/object

 Navigate to Process House and set up a new Category "Project XY" (or just select, if existent).

-Select Change permissions in the Toolbar; choose "Inherit from parent" and "Permissions of other users unchanged" from dropdown.
+Select Change permissions in the Toolbar; choose "Inherit from parent" from dropdown and do not select any permissions set at all.

 Create new Permission types, e.g. "External Viewer permissions", and go to Detail Content to assign corresponding External permission set as well as External user or user group.